CBD oil? Hemp oil? Cannabis oil?

 Is it a high CBD and low THC product?

-If the answers to both questions are yes, no matter what the product is listed as (hemp, CBD, cannabis oil) it is fine and legal for use in supporting and maintaining great health.
+If the answers to both questions are yes, no matter what the product is listed as (hemp, CBD, cannabis oil) it is fine.